Unified MCP vs Arcade.dev MCP Comparison: Which Is Better for AI Agents? (2026)

 - Arcade mentions schema conveniences (e.g. consistent filters), but no published normalization model exists

-If you use multiple CRMs, ATSs, or ticketing systems, schema reconciliation happens in your application or prompts.
+When working across multiple CRMs, ATS, or support systems, schema reconciliation moves to application logic or prompts.

 Unified.to MCP